fommil/fpmortals/manuscript/complete.md

 ### Maybe

-We have already encountered scalaz's improvement over `scala.Option`, called `Maybe`.
+We have already encountered Scalaz's improvement over `scala.Option`, called `Maybe`.
 It is an improvement because it does not have any unsafe methods like `Option.get`, which can throw an exception, and is invariant.